Too much décor, not enough wall? You’ve come to the right place.

 This strategy works in any space in your home.
-The idea is to find pieces of art that are similar, either in color or subject matter, and group them together along the wall.
+The idea is to find pieces of small wall art that are similar, either in color or subject matter, and group them together along the wall.
 For example, you could frame various sports play charts for a sports themed boys room.
 You could group art pieces with gospel themes and topics that are meaningful to your child or your family.
 The pattern is up to you.

 To the Rescue by Robert Boyd and Nauvoo Temple - Across the Mississippi Panoramic by Robert Boyd

 Victorious by Lightweave, Salt Lake Temple - Glimmer of Hope by Lance Bertola, and And I Partook by Kristin Yee